llastowka-usgs/hazdev-gis/documentation.md

 This service contains stream channel segments of "Volume" data for debris flow areas after fires during the year of 2015.<br><br><br>

 ### Geomagnetism (*gm* folder)
-There are currently no GIS services for the Geomagnetism project.
-More information on the Geomagnetism project can be found at: http://geomag.usgs.gov/<br><br>
+There are currently no GIS services for any Geomagnetism projects within the team.
+More information on the USGS Geomagnetism program can be found at: http://geomag.usgs.gov/<br><br>